craigbridges/Nettle/README.md

 ### Functions

 Functions can take zero or more parameters, which can be a string literal, number, property or variable.
-The syntax for a function is as follows:
+The syntax for a function is:

 ```
 @Truncate("Hello World!", 5)